''The Match of the Century'

 To a huge 105,000 crowd in Budapest, the big city drowsing in the sunshine of a a bright hot summer afternoon under the serenest purest sky, the day glorious with expectancy.
 The star-spangled team opened a dramatic rehearsal and hopeful vista that conjured wonder and burgeoning hope for what was to be visited at the 1954 World Cup.
 It was against this backdrop of national pride and ecstasy that the Golden Team hit their most sustained and brilliant form in their finest ever home performance.
 Inside of ten minutes, team found assurance in learning England failed to adjust the tactical weak spots seen in the earlier game.

-Conning the old times with antique tactics on the field English players seemed to have lost remembrance of the Wembley match and were not able to meet the spacious tactical divergence seen in their late game.
-It was the English insistence on playing within the system they knew best and the voguish WM formation resumed its traditional role following the classic, ever-true, plumb-rules of the era against the shiny new model.
+English players seemed to have lost remembrance of the Wembley match and were not able to meet the spacious tactical divergence seen in their late game.
+It was the English insistence on playing within the system they knew best, with the usual considerations planting England with a stubborn trust of the 'WM' formation as it resumed its traditional role following the old voguish, classic, ever-true plumb-rules of the era against the shiny new model.

 The English player who began the game with the ball at his feet had two nervous touches, and within seconds the ball was pilfered meters from the kick-off spot and an attack splendidly moved that pushed the English defense on their heels.
 Such fast spectacles seemed to move with grand cadence and where routinely seen throughout the day, and afresh the English defense began to subside and be out of joint in front of the ultramodern team that crescendoed at concert pitch with startling breadth as if football had been re-created like an instrument to which more and cleaner notes were added.
 The Golden Team was playing upwardly in the ascendant that momentous afternoon that again rocked the press and the football world.